William McLean Christie

 William McLean Christie (August 8, 1892 – July 9, 1939) was an American politician.
 He served as a Democratic member of the Florida House of Representatives.

 Life and career

 Christie was born in Jacksonville, Florida.
-He attended the University of Florida and the University of North Carolina.
+He attended the University of Florida and the University of North Carolina, where he studied law.

 Christie served in the Florida House of Representatives from 1933 to 1939.

 Christie died in an automobile accident on July 9, 1939, at the age of 46.